Azure/Industrial-IoT/README.md

     docker build -f <docker-configfile-to-use> -t <your-container-name> .

 The `-f` option for `docker build` is optional and the default is to use Dockerfile.
-Docker also support building directly from a git repository, which means you also could build a Linux container by:
+Docker also support building directly from a git repository, which means you also can build a Linux container by:

     docker build -t <your-container-name> .https://github.com/Azure/iot-edge-opc-publisher